 The Butterfly Project

 It’s up to each and every one of us to make our world an accepting place.
-With the Holocaust Museum Houston, we’re taking The Butterfly Project—twenty years and 1.5 MILLION handmade butterflies in the making—online with #HOPEtag, igniting a global movement for humanity declaring that HOPE > hate.
-Join us online and learn more with #HOPEtag.
+With the Holocaust Museum Houston, we’re taking The Butterfly Project—twenty years and 1.5 MILLION handmade butterflies—online with #StandWithHope, so that each of us can choose to come together and fight FOR something instead of against it.
+Because hope is a commitment to action.
+A protest.
+A rally cry: ” I will this world to be better.”
+Join us online and learn more with #StandWithHope.

 Better Make Room College Signing Day